 About Our Pollinator Tea

 A couple years ago, we unveiled our delicious Pollinator Tea.
 Since we are a mission-driven company, we thought this would be an excellent way to draw attention to our pollinating friends, raise money for a local nonprofits addressing these critical issues, and offer another tasty herbal tea for our beloved customers to enjoy.
 Our Pollinator Tea consists of organically grown herbs found in our home bioregion of Cascadia that are loved by bees and other pollinators.
 This floral tea can be enjoyed both hot and iced, a favorite even with children.
 We suggest adding a bit of local honey to show your support for the bees and beekeepers in your area.
-Mountain Rose Herbs will donate five percent of the annual sales for this special blend to the nonprofit Beyond Toxics and their campaign to save bees.

 Want to be a Pollinator Pro?